List of HBO international channels: The Caribbean

 HBO Caribbean offers English-language broadcasts of HBO material geared towards the English- and Dutch-speaking Caribbean audience.
 HBO launched the channel to replace the Spanish foreign-language feed, which formerly served the English-speaking Caribbean market.
 HBO Caribbean is carried on cable providers such as Flow, Digicel, Canal+, Cable Bahamas and Multi-Choice TV.

 Latin America

 Originally known as HBO OLÉ, HBO Latin America Group originated in 1991 as a partnership between Venezuelan broadcaster Omnivisión and HBO.
 The channel was initially available to cable and satellite providers across Central and South America, and the Caribbean.
 HBO OLÉ reached a break-even profit by 1993, and had about 500,000 subscribers by 1994; that year, a secondary channel was launched, along with a Portuguese feed for Brazil.
 Sony, The Walt Disney Company and Universal Pictures later joined the partnership.
 Omnivisión eventually sold its share in the channel to Time Warner.

 Asia

 Southeast Asia

 HBO Asia was originally co-owned by UIP Pay TV, Sony Pictures Entertainment, Time Warner and SingTel.
 Based in Singapore, it launched in 1993 and initially served only the Philippines and Thailand.
-HBO Asia expanded to incorporate feeds in Mandarin Chinese, Thai and Bahasa, encompassing 23 countries across Asia.
+HBO Asia expanded to incorporate feeds in Mandarin Chinese, Thai and Indonesian, encompassing 23 countries across Asia.